tommykwh/TensorFlow-Seq2Seq/README.md

 # Neural Machine Translation

-Implement en-fr translation task by implenting seq2seq, encoder-decoder in RNN layers w/ Attention in TensorFlow 1.3
+Implement English-to-French translation task by implenting seq2seq, encoder-decoder in RNN layers with Attention mechanism and Beamsearch  inference in TensorFlow 1.3